LianaMikael/Paraphrase-Generation/README.md

 The end-to-end architecture consists of a bidirectional LSTM encoder, a unidirectional LSTM decoder and a global attention mechanism.
 I explore word-level encoding.
 Byte pair encoding can also be used.

+This project also explores various automatic evaluation techniques to assess the quality of paraphrases in both how closely they carry the meanings of original sentences and how similar in wording they are to source sentences.

 ## Architecture and Training Procedure

 For a source sentence from the training set, we look up word embeddings from the embeddings matrix, obtaining fixed-dimensional vectors.
 These embedding vectors are then fed into the bidirectional LSTM, producing hidden states and cell states for both the forward and backward LSTMs.
 We concatenate them as follows: